Leandro-Amorim/buzzvel-fe-test/README.md

 <br>
 Emphasis was placed on ensuring a seamless experience across devices, with attention to responsive design methodologies.
 <br>
-Additionally, the Framer Motion library was used to create animations that enhances the user experience without hindering the use of the website.
+Additionally, the Framer Motion library was used to create animations that enhance the user experience without hindering the use of the website.

 ## Technologies